syncfusion-content/wpf-docs/wpf/Pdf-Viewer/How-To/Changing-the-Current-User.md

 # Change the CurrentUser in WPF Pdf Viewer

 The PDF Viewer allows you to change the CurrentUser.
 If the CurrentUser property is not set, it defaults to the system user name.
-When you set the CurrentUser, you will see the changes in the annotation properties when adding an annotation to the document.
-The following code example illustrates this:
+When you set the CurrentUser, the changes will be reflected in the author property of newly added annotations.
+The following code example illustrates how to set the CurrentUser:

 {% tabs %}
 {% highlight C# %}